TJ Friedl Player Props: Reds vs. White Sox

 White Sox Pitching Rankings

-- The 10.3 strikeouts per nine innings put together by the White Sox pitching staff ranks first in MLB.
+- The White Sox have the 28th-ranked team ERA across all league pitching staffs (5.55).

-- The White Sox's 5.60 team ERA ranks 28th among all MLB pitching staffs.
+- White Sox pitchers combine to give up 53 total home runs at a clip of 1.6 per game (second-most in baseball).

-- White Sox pitchers combine to give up the second-most home runs in baseball (52 total, 1.6 per game).
+- Clevinger gets the start for the White Sox, his seventh of the season.
+He is 2-2 with a 4.60 ERA and 26 strikeouts in 29 1/3 innings pitched.

-- The White Sox will send Lynn (0-4) to the mound for his seventh start of the season.
-He is 0-4 with a 7.16 ERA and 42 strikeouts in 32 2/3 innings pitched.
+- The right-hander's last time out was on Sunday against the Tampa Bay Rays, when he went five innings, surrendering two earned runs while allowing seven hits.

-- The righty's last appearance was on Saturday against the Tampa Bay Rays, when he tossed 6 1/3 innings, surrendering four earned runs while allowing three hits.
+- The 32-year-old has a 4.60 ERA and 8 strikeouts per nine innings in six games this season, while allowing a batting average of .276 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.